hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 It just sort of figures it out.
 It's excellent.

-There's some times when it doesn't exactly do what you want, but no one's perfect.

 I really enjoyed using Digital Ocean with Terraform.
 I was using AWS at work at the time, which was my first experience with a big cloud vendor.
-It was very helpful for me to see what was in common and what was different.
+It was very helpful for me to see what was in common and what was different between AWS and Digital Ocean.
-It gave me an appreciation for the staggering vast number of services that AWS offers.
+It gave me an appreciation for the staggeringly vast number of services that AWS offers.
 Digital Ocean is pretty quickly launching new things to close the gap, like Kubernetes support, managed databases, generating SSL certificates for your load balancers...
 I like the idea of using smaller players sometimes, and I'd be happy to try Digital Ocean again for something else.